ShivMoh/Tempus_Fugit/README.md

 Note that the application only initializes menuitems and employees.
 To see bill on bill tab, please create one or more using the cash register interface.

+Also to note, with the set database values for menuitem, bill item and bill, the max price and total is 999999999999999999999999.99999.
+Therefore, in the unlikely event a number higher than this is calculated or added as the price for an item, it will appear as a math error in calculation.
+However, it is not so.
+The values in the database are simply limited to their given size.

 ## CSS Loading Issues

 If the webpage styling isn't appearing, perform these steps: